 Sample interview questions about an Au Pair’s values (and whether they match yours):

 Even if the Au Pair’s answer isn’t what you’d envisioned, think about how their answer makes you feel.
 Could they still fit in with your family life?
-If their values differ from yours, would you be okay with those values?
+Would you be okay with their values if they differ from yours?
 What do you need to do to ensure both of you can live comfortably together?

 On the flip side, is the Au Pair comfortable with your family values?
-If not, is there anything you could do to make him/her more comfortable?
+If not, could you do anything to make him/her more comfortable?
 Be sure to talk about this during the interview as well.

 Interview, Review, Repeat.